ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 1. Input validity proof forging.
 Any aggregator can collude with a malicious client to craft a proof that will fool honest aggregators into accepting invalid input.
+1. Aggregators can count the total number of input shares, which could compromise user privacy (and differential privacy {{dp}}) if the presence or absence of a share for a given user is sensitive.

 #### Mitigations